Antiblanks/he-dan.antiblanks.com/_posts/2019-03-08-week-6-photo-bashing.markdown

 ### Tying this to my project

 As a starting point I'm pretty pleased with the style of this image.
-There is definitely room for improvement as to an experienced Photoshop artist this image does look a little amateur and overly reliant on filters, however in favour of getting an end-to-end prototype of my game completed by the end of the study block I'll use this technique to create all the visuals to drive my narrative throughout game play and then revisit the treatment of the artwork later as the app evolves through play testing.
+There is definitely room for improvement as to an experienced Photoshop artist this image does look a little amateur and overly reliant on filters, however in favour of getting an end-to-end prototype of my game completed by the end of the study block I'll use this technique to create all the visuals to drive my narrative throughout gameplay and then revisit the treatment of the artwork later as the app evolves through play testing.
 Whatever technique I settle upon, I need to be mindful that though initially my narrative will be delivered by static images of the games master, later my intention is for the statics to be replaced by rotoscoped video or animation and if I decide to go down the path of rotoscoping then the technique I use would preferably need to be less time consuming as I'll be required to treat every frame in the same fashion.

 ## References